openmainframeproject/cobol-programming-course/ROADMAP.md

 # Roadmap

-These roadmap lists out the possible and planned future contents for the COBOL Programming Course.
+This roadmap lists out the possible and planned future contents for the COBOL Programming Course.
 If you are interested in contributing content, please review our [contribution guidelines](https://github.com/openmainframeproject/cobol-programming-course/blob/master/CONTRIBUTING.md).

 ## In-Progress Future Contents